CurbShifter/BurstCoupon/README.md

 The claim page is very straight forward.
 Enter the coupon code and the password can click Claim coupon.
 You will be prompted on the success or failure.

-IMPORTANT: You have the option to let the dApp 'remember' the pass phrase.
+**IMPORTANT**: You have the option to 'remember' the pass phrase.
 But the local storage is only obscured and currently not recommended for use.

 Online claim page
 -